How to Be Just a Christian

 Jesus clearly affirmed that the church would be His.
 It would belong to Christ.
 This statement, by itself, is sufficient to eliminate man-made churches which wear names of human origin.
 Since the church which Jesus promised to build was going to belong to him, it should wear his name.
 Please see Acts 4:12.

 Did Jesus ever build His church?
 If so, when and where did it begin?
+Is it still in existence today?

 Several expressions are used in the scriptures to refer to the church.
 Each term or expression describes a characteristic of the church and therefore helps us understand the nature of this wonderful institution.